AtomMaterialUI/material-theme-docs/docs/configuration/features-settings.md

 **Important Note**: because this isn't a feature of the plugin, any bugs related to the feature would be immediately closed.
 {:class='card-panel warn'}

+Note: The _New UI Preview program_ has since then been closed, so there's no way to download the plugin anymore officially.
+However, we still have a copy of it available <a href="http://dl.material-theme.com/newUI" download>here</a>.
+You can also find it in our Slack channel.
+{:class='card-panel warn'}

 -----
 ## FAQ/troubleshooting